 Add a little sparkle to your celebration with this glittery flag from Mini Monets and Mommies.
-With the weather heating up, it’s great way to reuse all those discarded Popsicle sticks.
+With the weather heating up, it’s a great way to reuse all those discarded Popsicle sticks.
 Check out how you and the kids can make your own here.

 Red, White and Can

-Forgo the craft store and instead, scavenge materials for this eco-friendly project directly from your recycling bin.
+Forgo the craft store and instead scavenge materials for this eco-friendly project directly from your recycling bin.
 Using basic tools and a little craft paint, Carissa at Creative Green Living transformed everyday tin cans into a festive and functional wind chime for the backyard.
 Learn how to make your own here and start saving those cans!

 Light It Up